Rockbridge Academy Blog

 Whether your family is entering with a brand new kindergartner or transferring from another local school, a homeschool community, or a town far away, stepping into a new school brings significant changes.
 And as we all know from experience, even good changes can be both exciting and a little bit daunting!

 Be assured that the staff and students at Rockbridge are eager to help, encourage, and pray for you both now and as the school year begins.
-Grammar School Principal Brooke Voelp, who has served at Rockbridge for 16 years (as parent, teacher, and administrator), has helped many families transition smoothly to the grammar school.
+Grammar School Principal Brooke Voelp, who has served at Rockbridge since 2005 (as parent, teacher, and administrator), has helped many families transition smoothly to the grammar school.
 Here’s some of the wisdom and helpful tips she offered for the months ahead.

 Step into the Rockbridge community.
 Once you have been paired with a mentor family, ask for their advice: how are they getting ready for the school year?
 Invite some of your new classmates over for a playdate—and consider inviting their parents, too!
 Pray for your classmates, your teachers, and the administration.
 As the Lord is answering your prayers, He’ll be knitting your hearts to those you pray for.